MuneCat9/pokemon-autobattler/README.md

 # 🛡️ PokeBattle Simulator

-A modern, high-performance Android application that simulates Pokémon battles using the official PokeAPI.
-Built with **Jetpack Compose** and **Clean Architecture**, this project demonstrates advanced UI/UX patterns, complex state management, and robust testing.
+A modern Android application that uses the official PokeAPI to build and simulate Pokémon battles.
+Built with Jetpack Compose and Clean Architecture, it includes complex state management and comprehensive unit testing.

+The goal of this project was to practice modern Android development by building a complete application with a scalable architecture and realistic business logic.

 ## 🚀 Key Features

 *   **Dynamic Team Management**: Browse a list of 251 Pokémon (Gen 1 & 2) and build your ultimate team of three.
-*   **Advanced Reordering UX**: Features a smooth **"Live Swap" Drag-and-Drop** system for arranging team order before battle.
+*   **Reordering UX**: Features a smooth **"Live Swap" Drag-and-Drop** system for arranging team order before battle.
 *   **Strategic Battle Hints**: Real-time **Type Effectiveness indicators** (Advantage/Disadvantage arrows) that update instantly as you reorder your team.
 *   **Battle Engine**: A custom simulation logic including:
     *   Damage calculation based on Attack/Defense stats.